 Many recurring chronobiology meetings start off with a trainee day, specifically targeted to students and trainees that are new to the field of chronobiology.
-The includes the biennial meetings of the SRBR, EBRS, and GRS Chronobiology.
+This includes the biennial meetings of the SRBR, EBRS, and GRS Chronobiology.

 Coursera course – Circadian clocks: how rhythms structure life